The Nature of Unresolved Childhood Trauma

 Discover Unresolved Trauma and Overcome Arrested Development in Relationships

-The second is that they must have a supportive partner, who is willing to work together with them as they seek to explore and resolve the underlying causes of their behavior.
+• They must have a supportive partner, willing to work with them as they seek to explore and resolve the underlying causes of their behavior.

-Together, a couple committed to reaching the next stage of their relationship can do so, as adults, as long as they have the right support systems and resources in place.
+Together, a couple committed to reaching the next stage of their relationship can do so, as long as they have the right support systems and resources in place.

 If you haven’t yet subscribed, please visit KindCompassCoach and enter your email address so you never miss a post.